farovictor/bifrost/tests/README.md

 ## Authentication Tokens

-When the server runs with `BIFROST_MODE=test` or `BIFROST_DB=sqlite`, it uses a static HMAC signing key of `test-signing-key`.
-Tests can rely on this value to create and verify authentication tokens.
+When the server runs with `BIFROST_MODE=test` or `BIFROST_DB=sqlite`, token signatures are not verified and any bearer token is accepted.
+The server still uses the static HMAC signing key `test-signing-key` when generating tokens so tests can create and verify them deterministically.